Imperium42/discord-rpc/README.md

 ## Disclaimer

 I just started learning this.
 There's probably a better way to do this.
-I've also only confirmed this working on Windows.
-Linux+Ubuntu are WIP to test when compiled.
-I most likely will not maintain this repo - it's to get you started.

-However, it's THE only doc on the internet that specifically/simply shows you how to set this up within Unity, so it's better than nothing and hopefully a starting point for you!
+However, it's (currently) THE first/only doc on the internet that specifically/simply shows you how to set this up within Unity, so it's better than nothing and hopefully a starting point for you!

 ## This Forking Changed My Life